edgeston/edgeston/README.md

 * 😄 Pronouns: She/Her/Hers
 * 🌍  I'm based in the US
 * 🔭 I’m currently working on rebuilding my portfolio
-* 🧠  I'm learning Gatsby.js
+* 🧠  I'm learning Gatsby.js and Styled Components
 * 🤝  I'm open to collaborating on any Front-End projects